Georges Méliès: Early film career

 In September 1896, Méliès began to build a film studio on his property in Montreuil, just outside Paris.
 The main stage building was made entirely of glass walls and ceilings so as to allow in sunlight for film exposure and its dimensions were identical to the Théâtre Robert-Houdin.
 The property also included a shed for dressing rooms and a hangar for set construction.
-Because colours would often photograph in unexpected ways on black-and-white film, all sets, costumes and actors' makeup were coloured in different tones of gray.
+Because colours often photograph in unexpected ways on black-and-white film, all sets, costumes and actors' makeup were coloured in different tones of gray.
 Méliès described the studio as "the union of the photography workshop (in its gigantic proportions) and the theatre stage."
 Actors performed in front of a painted set as inspired by the conventions of magic and musical theatre.
-For the remainder of his film career, he would divide his time between Montreuil and the Théâtre Robert-Houdin, where he "arrived at the studio at seven a.m. to put in a ten-hour day building sets and props.
+For the remainder of his film career, he divided his time between Montreuil and the Théâtre Robert-Houdin, where he "arrived at the studio at seven a.m. to put in a 10-hour day building sets and props.
 At five, he would change his clothes and set out for Paris in order to be at the theatre office by six to receive callers.
 After a quick dinner, he was back to the theatre for the eight o'clock show, during which he sketched his set designs, and then returned to Montreuil to sleep.
-On Fridays and Saturdays, he shot scenes prepared during the week, while Sundays and holidays were taken up with a theatre matinee, three film screenings, and an evening presentation that lasted until eleven-thirty."
+On Fridays and Saturdays, he shot scenes prepared during the week, and Sundays and holidays were taken up with a theatre matinee, three film screenings, and an evening presentation that lasted until eleven-thirty."

 In total, Méliès made 78 films in 1896 and 52 in 1897.
-By this time he had covered every genre of film that he would continue to film for the rest of his career.
-These included the Lumière-like documentaries, comedies, historical reconstructions, dramas, magic tricks, and féeries (fairy stories), which would become his most well-known genre.
+By this time, he had covered every genre of film that he would continue to film for the rest of his career.
+These included the Lumière-like documentaries, comedies, historical reconstructions, dramas, magic tricks, and féeries (fairy stories), which became his most well-known genre.
 In 1897, Méliès was commissioned by the popular singer Paulus to make films of his performances.
 Because Paulus refused to perform outdoor, some thirty arc and mercury lamps had to be used in Méliès studio, one of the first times artificial light was used for cinematography.
-The films were projected as Paulus Chantant at the Ba-Ta-Clan.
-There, Paulus sat behind the cinema screen and sang the songs – thus giving the illusion of cinema with sound.